sopnode/r2lab-k8s/README.md

 This script uses the [SLICES blueprint](https://github.com/dsaucez/SLICES/), developed by Damien Saucez, which automates the k8s worker node setup using Ansible playbooks.

 Two different R2lab images will be used by this script:
-- *slices-docker-bp* : Ubuntu 22.04 r2lab image with docker installed and that already include the SLICES repo used to launch the Ansible playbooks.
+- *slices-docker-bp-vlan100* : Ubuntu 22.04 r2lab image with docker installed and that already include the SLICES repo used to launch the Ansible playbooks.
 - *slices-worker* : Ubuntu 20.04 r2lab image with performance profile (no C-states) and UHD 4.5 library installed to be used with USRP B210 devices.

 The former image will be deployed on one of the R2lab nodes (*fit11* node by default) and will not be part of the k8s cluster.